libindic/Silpa-Flask/README.md

 Currently only these 2 modules are used but you can include more you can find some more modules in my Github account, install them and add a line in *silpa.conf* for enabling them.

+Additionally we would need a *normalizer* module for *Transliteration* modules correct working.
+Get it from below URL and install it in your virtual environment but ***Do not add a line to silpa.conf for this module.
+Its not a web module pure python module***

 Wanna Help?
 ==========